 Brain Diaries introduces some of the fundamental developments occurring in the life of the human brain.
 But there is much that remains to be investigated and better understood in this rapidly developing ﬁeld.

-To coincide with the exhibition at the Museum of Natural History an Oxford University research team is offering you the chance to use state-of-the-art MRI scanners to investigate the brain.
-So what would you like to know now…?
+To coincide with the exhibition at the Museum of Natural History an Oxford University research team offered the chance to use state-of-the-art MRI scanners to investigate the brain, asking the public what they would you like to know.

 Brain Diaries events